 This scaling argument should be compared to \cite{cameron2017landau}, which applied rescaling techniques to estimates for the {\it linear} equation \eqref{e:linear}.
 Again, this worked well only when $\gamma \geq -2$.

 \item Unfortunately, the constant $C$ in the previous step blows up for large $|v|$, so we cannot naively take the supremum over $v$.
-We get around this problem using pointwise decay of $f$, which is why we need to assume decay for $f_{\rm in}$ in our main results.
+We get around this problem in two different ways.
+First, by absorbing the growing term into the conditional $L^{p+\delta}_v$ norm as a weight, we obtain Theorem \ref{t:other-upper}.
+But in order to prove Theorem \ref{t:upper}, which features an unweighted conditional norm of $f$, we need to use pointwise decay of $f$, which is why we need to assume decay for $f_{\rm in}$ in Theorem \ref{t:upper}.
 It is already well-established that Gaussian decay in $v$ is propagated forward in time by the Landau equation \cite{cameron2017landau, henderson2017smoothing}, but for our purposes, the key is to obtain {\it quantitative} dependence of these Gaussian upper bounds on the $L^\infty$ norm of $f$ that is as sharp as possible.
 We accomplish this via a barrier argument with a barrier of the form $h(v) = K e^{-\mu |v|^2}$.
 Previous barrier arguments such as \cite{cameron2017landau, henderson2017smoothing} derived a contradiction at a first crossing point between $f$ and $h$ by writing

 and bounding $\bar a^f$ and $\bar c^f$ using some conditional upper bounds for $f$ like \eqref{e:old-condition}.
 By contrast, in our Proposition \ref{p:gaussian}, we get sharper estimates by also using $f\leq h$ in our bounds for the coefficients $\bar a^f$, $\bar c^f$.
 This kind of ``nonlinear barrier argument'' has been applied to the Boltzmann equation \cite{silvestre2016boltzmann, imbert2018decay} but is apparently new in the study of the Landau equation.